objectbox/objectbox-dart/README.md

 *Note:* specifying the (meta model) IDs in annotations manually is a temporary quick solution.
 In a later version, you won't have to do this the and e.g. `@Property(id: 2, uid: 1002)` can be dropped completely.
-Technically, we need to setup [build time tools for Dart](https://github.com/objectbox/objectbox-dart/issues/3) for automatic management of the meta model IDs.
+As specified in step 3 of the _Getting started_ section, Dart's _build\_runner_ and _source\_gen_ are currently used and the generator will be extended to automatically manage the meta model IDs in the future.

 ```dart
 import "../lib/objectbox.dart";